Zagreb you made us smile everyday 😃.

 After all that running around tracking down the lantern guy, it’s now time to relax, stroll the upper town and admire all the lanterns.

 Mr. Zagreb, I came to say goodbye. 🌺

 As we depart, we will be leaving a bit of our own hearts back there.

 EVERYTHING– Zagreb is often a transit point to the country’s Adriatic Coast.
 However recently more people are staying longer to discover the city.
 Lonely Planet has recognized Zagreb as a No.1 destination and it was also voted for being the best Christmas market in Europe, for three years in a row.
 So, don’t just pass through Zagreb, it deserves so much more of your time.

 Euros – Anyone who knows me knows that I don’t like math.
 So arriving in Croatia and having to deal with figuring out the kunas brought many chuckles along the way!
 So really 200 kunas is just $40 Can?

-Apartment review – In Zagreb we stayed in a new modern apartment.
+Apartment review – In Zagreb, we stayed in a new modern apartment.
 Big windows with lots of natural light.
 The location was perfect, only a 10 minute walk to the main square and upper town.
 It was a very safe and quiet area and building.
 No elevators but this apartment is only on the 2nd floor.
 No washing machine.
-Would absolutely stay here again.
+We would absolutely stay here again.